awsdocs/amazon-emr-management-guide/doc_source/using-service-linked-roles.md

 ## Deleting a Service\-Linked Role for Amazon EMR<a name="delete-service-linked-role"></a>

 If you no longer need to use a feature or service that requires a service\-linked role, we recommend that you delete that role\.
-That way you don’t have an unused entity that is not being actively monitored or maintained\.
+That way, you don’t have an unused entity that is not being actively monitored or maintained\.
 However, you must clean up your service\-linked role before you can delete it\.

 ### Cleaning Up a Service\-Linked Role<a name="service-linked-role-review-before-delete"></a>